landoncrabtree/UnconfuserExTools/README.md

 ### WARNING: These tools have been aggragated from multiple sources around the web.
 These tools are provided as-is, and there is no guarantee on the safety of the file(s).
 It is recommended to run them in a sandboxed environment.

 ## What is this?
 This repository contains tools used in the unpacking and deobfuscation of .NET applications protected with ConfuserEx.
+I was analyzing a malware artifact protected by ConfuserEx, and most tutorials online referenced tools such as "UnconfuserEx" and "ConfuseExSwitchKiller", but links were dead / not readily available.
+I've created this repository to act as a centralized place for all tools related to the deobfuscation of ConfuserEx protected applications, without the worry of expiring or paywalled file downloads.

 ## How to use?
 1. Download files via `git clone` or through the latest release.